 “A house divided cannot stand” famous words said by Abraham Lincoln; While this was intended to unite a country and it’s government, basically stating that internal conflicts can only weaken a nation, this can be applied to many things.
 The notion of viewing your co-workers as competitors, doing your best to be on top may be one way of securing yourself a good and secure salary as a qualified electrician but this harms the unity of the workforce, the productivity of the overall company, and causes and imbalance in wages and overall sense of unfairness.

 There is nothing wrong with a little healthy competition, but when it comes to securing a healthy environment, and fair wages, we cannot treat things like a game.
 International Brotherhood of Electrical Workers or IBEW eliminate this problem by uniting workers into a group that works together.
-This company in Colorado Springs advocates for more young electricians joining the Union as it helps to secure the stability of earning potential and rather than tearing each other to shreds competing they are free to work the best they can with less to worry.
+We advocate for more young electricians joining the Union as it helps to secure the stability of earning potential and rather than tearing each other to shreds competing they are free to work the best they can with less to worry.